-When I got to Appleby, blue skies were very much in evidence but wads of cloud were obstruct the sun from time to time too, a mere triviality.
+When I got to Appleby, blue skies were very much in evidence, but wads of cloud were obstructing the sun from time to time too, a mere triviality.
 The exit from urban confines was swift and getting over the A66 was no trouble either; I simply walked straight across the dual carriageway, not at all as foreboding as it sounds.
-Public rights of way conveyed me without a bout of confusion all of the way to Flakebridge with only a short spell on tarmac.
+Public rights of way conveyed me without a bout of confusion all the way to Flakebridge with only a short spell on tarmac.
 Field crossing was followed by woodland walking through Flakebridge Wood before more fields were traversed without too much perturbation of the livestock, sheep in places with cattle in others and a mixture elsewhere, or they of me.
-There were empty fields too but the ground, with the exception of the boggy stuff around Keisley Beck, remained sound as far as Keisley.
+There were empty fields too, but the ground, except for the boggy stuff around Keisley Beck, remained sound as far as Keisley.

 Return train trip from Macclesfield to Appleby-in-Westmorland (the station gets called just Appleby for some reason) with changes in Manchester and Leeds.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.